United Way Resource Fair returns

 “Everything here is offered in both counties,” Melchor said.

 Yuba-Sutter-Colusa United Way Executive Director Bob Harlan said about 60 vendors showed up at the fair’s new location, Sam Brannan Park in Yuba City.
-Information on services that volunteers provided covered almost every aspect of a person’s life.
+The services that the volunteers provided information about covered almost every aspect of a person’s life.

 “It’s amazing how many people don’t know what is available for them,” Harlan said.
 “There are a lot of people in need in our community and this is a great way to get information for them.”